-Since it launched in 2005, YouTube has seen some phenomenal growth with around 2bn logged in users each month.
+Since it launched in 2005, YouTube has seen some phenomenal growth with over 2.6 billion logged in users each month.
 YouTube is accessible in over 80 languages and in over 91 countries, and according to recent statistics this means around 95% of the population have access to YouTube without language being a barrier.
-That same research has also revealed a glimpse into the future of viewing habits, with 6 out of 10 people preferring online video platforms to traditional TV, predicting YouTube is set to grow further still.

 The vloggers publishing content on YouTube are becoming highly influential in many aspects of our lives from parenting, beauty, exercise and wellness, to business and technology.
 There’s probably a video on YouTube for practically anything you need advice or help with.
 For women in tech, this platform is a useful tool for everything from learning to code to career and job search advice.
 The community YouTube has created makes it easier to access advice from real people in the industry within seconds.
-We have compiled the top 10 female tech vloggers on YouTube currently inspiring women in tech all over the globe:
+We’ve highlighted the top 10 female tech vloggers on YouTube inspiring women in tech around the globe:

-Masha is a content creator, entrepreneur, educator and the woman behind the successful YouTube channel Coding Blonde.
-Her channel has 22.8k subscribers and a portfolio of over 100 videos on topics ranging from the history of women working in software to interviews with women in tech.
+Masha is a content creator, entrepreneur, educator and the woman behind the successful YouTube channel Stereotype Breakers.
+Her channel has 50.4k subscribers and a portfolio of hundreds of videos on topics ranging from the history of women working in software to interviews with women in tech.
 An ex Google employee, Masha uses her channel to share her stories, skills, and advice for women with a passion for code.
 Her channel is a budding community of women in tech, and she actively encourages subscribers to share knowledge and ideas in the comments section of her weekly videos.

 Ruseberry has built up a subscriber base of 11k in just 4 years.
 Her videos are informal and chatty in tone and on topics such as web development, coding and interview advice, as well as how to make a living as a freelance web developer.
 The channel may be especially appealing to women at the early stages of their technology careers, women who are returning to tech, or changing careers and searching for advice that’s come from experience.

 If you want to know how to get the best out of your tech gadgets, NothingButTech is the channel for you!
 Jacklyn’s growing platform is a fusion of consumer focused reviews on the latest products to hit the market, tutorials on how to use technology to improve daily life, and vlogs of her daily life and work.
 Outside of YouTube Jacklyn is a public speaker who gives talks on social media and how to grow a vlogging channel.
-Aged just 17 she has grown a platform that has over 100k subscribers and is working with big brands such as Samsung and Apple.
+Aged just 20, she has grown a platform that has over 190k subscribers and has worked with big brands such as Samsung and Apple.
 Jacklyn has emerged into the tech industry as a role model for up and coming tech vloggers.

 TiffInTech is run by Model turned Fullstack Developer Tiff.
 The content she creates covers a broad range of topics from getting into tech, coding tips, how to ace technical interviews and dealing with imposter syndrome to life advice such as avoiding burnout, working from home and celebrating failures.
 The style of her videos conversational, almost as if you were sat chatting to a friend, she connects with her viewers by talking to them in the comments as well as asking for their questions and making Q&A response videos.